 - Ubuntu 12.04, 13.04, 14.04, 16.04

-- We can provide a generic tarball for all other Linux systems.
-Please contact our success team for more information.
+- Our success team can provide a generic tarball for other Linux systems.

-Bridge will install in one of the follow locations depending on which operating system the host computer is using.
+Bridge will install in one of the following locations, depending on which operating system the host computer is using.
 To install and configure Bridge, you must have sufficient (typically local administrative) privileges on the host computer.

 |OS||Install Directory||Log File Location|